BuckShlegeris/BuckShlegeris.github.io/_posts/2015-08-08-value-of-life.md

 Marie La points out that another way of estimating this would be to look at the mortal risks people take when they are starving.
 We could look at situations where people had a choice between remaining in a place suffering from famine, or doing something extremely dangerous to escape.
 She points out the example of post-war Vietnam, where the South Vietnamese who tried to escape faced about a 50% chance of death and tried to escape anyway, partially because they were so enormously hungry.
 One particularly good way of estimating this would be to look at neighboring regions where escaping is roughly as risky but the levels of famine were different, and comparing the rates at which people tried to escape.
 There would obviously be a million confounders here, like how unpleasant the regime was or how much people expected the situation to improve, but we might get some useful data regardless.

-That’s all been trying to estimate $l k$ by looking at happiness at the lowest end: how about if we try to estimate it by looking at how much a 10% change in consumption changes happiness in a nation?
+That’s all been trying to estimate $$ k$$ by looking at happiness at the lowest end: how about if we try to estimate it by looking at how much a 10% change in consumption changes happiness in a nation?
 This has fewer philosophical issues, so I’m not going to discuss them.
-This way of indirectly estimating $l k$ is closer to how we’re going to estimate it in the next section.
+This way of indirectly estimating $$ k$$ is closer to how we’re going to estimate it in the next section.

-You also might be interested in looking up the paper which had happiness as a function of consumption _within_ particular poor countries, then trying to solve for $l k$ within that much smaller and easier to measure range.
+You also might be interested in looking up the paper which had happiness as a function of consumption _within_ particular poor countries, then trying to solve for $$ k$$ within that much smaller and easier to measure range.
 However, this requires making a judgement call about how to translate the descriptions of happiness into real numbers.
 Depending on your feelings, this judgement call might be worse or better than what I did.

-## Numerically estimating $l k$
+## Numerically estimating $$ k$$

-Here’s a few data points to use to estimate $l k$:
+Here’s a few data points to use to estimate $$ k$$:

 *   A few weeks ago I was talking to this dude who grew up in poverty in Mexico and illegally immigrated to America when he was 12\.
 We chatted about his previous quality of life for a while: not getting enough food, only getting one pair of shoes a year, and so on.
 My impression is that his life in Mexico seemed about half as worth living as his life here is.
 From his description of his quality of life, and my understanding of Mexican poverty, I would guess he was living on maybe $4000 a year.
 I wish that I’d thought to ask him for a numeric statement of how much better his life here was, but I didn’t think of this.
 Next time.
 *   Slate Star Codex [did a survey](http://slatestarcodex.com/2013/04/30/utility-weight-results/) trying to calculate the relative quality of life in different situations.
 Respondents thought that Ethiopian life is 50% as good as American life, and Chinese life was 85% as good.

 I’m a lot more averse to poverty than SSC readers, apparently.

-From these [we get an average estimate](https://docs.google.com/spreadsheets/d/1ofwjlxGFlgG7cVnuySiga8yApl6AWLDlyZPa-c5ZHRc/edit?usp=sharing) of $l k$ as about -2.2\.
-This number is low enough that nations with average consumption PPP less than $l 10^{2.2} = 158$ are classified to have a negative quality of life.
+From these [we get an average estimate](https://docs.google.com/spreadsheets/d/1ofwjlxGFlgG7cVnuySiga8yApl6AWLDlyZPa-c5ZHRc/edit?usp=sharing) of $$ k$$ as about -2.2\.
+This number is low enough that nations with average consumption PPP less than $$ 10^{2.2} = 158$$ are classified to have a negative quality of life.
 I think this is an inaccurately high bar.
 I removed the China data point because I think that the people answering the Slate Star Codex survey overestimated how rich China is.
 I vaguely recall the survey implying that you lived in a city in China or something, as opposed to living in rural China as 50% of Chinese actually do.

 Overall, I think that this model of happiness as logarithmic in consumption is good but gives bad results for extremely poor countries, because we are underestimating the consumption of extremely poor people.